NeSyGeo: A Neuro-Symbolic Framework for Multimodal Geometric Reasoning Data Generation: Introduction

-existing datasets through equivalent condition transformation and numerical scaling.
-However, this approach fails to address the scalability of image generation. \textbf{Template-based methods}~\cite{rcot,zhang2024mavis,kazemi2024geomverse}, use predefined geometric templates with fixed topologies, simplifying synthesis but constraining diversity by reducing the geometric space to limited combinations. \textbf{ Solver-based methods}~\cite{huang2025autogeo,zhang2024euclid} inspired by symbolic prover AlphaGeometry~\cite{AlphaGeometry}, leverage formal languages for synthesis but lack metric details (e.g., angles, lengths, areas), restricting multimodal data to descriptive annotations and limiting numerical reasoning applications.\textbf{ Tool-based methods} attempt to generate codes for tools like GeoGebra or MATLAB via LLMs.
-However, even advanced models struggle to ensure correctness with ambiguous natural language instructions and complex geometric spaces.
+Existing approaches for generating datasets in geometric tasks can be broadly classified into four categories. \textbf{Text augmentation methods} like G-LLaVA~\citep{G-LLaVA} primarily mutate the conditions of existing datasets through equivalent condition transformation and numerical scaling.
+However, this approach fails to address the scalability of image generation. \textbf{Template-based methods}~\citep{rcot,zhang2024mavis,kazemi2024geomverse}, use predefined geometric templates with fixed topologies, simplifying synthesis but constraining diversity by reducing the geometric space to limited combinations. \textbf{ Solver-based methods}~\citep{huang2025autogeo,zhang2024euclid} inspired by symbolic prover AlphaGeometry~\citep{AlphaGeometry}, leverage formal languages for synthesis but lack metric details (e.g., angles, lengths, areas), restricting multimodal data to descriptive annotations and limiting numerical reasoning applications.
 In summary, existing methods grapple with issues of image scalability, limited geometric diversity, a lack of precise numerical information, and challenges in ensuring the reliability of generated content.

-Beyond the challenges in data synthesis methodologies, current geometric reasoning datasets present several limitations that impede the advancement of MLLMs.
-A primary limitation stems from the often inadequate quality and low resolution of the provided images.
-Such inputs frequently fall below the optimal requirements of visual encoders~\cite{Radford2021LearningTV, lin2025drawandunderstand, liu2023visual}, hindering the extraction of crucial fine-grained visual features and discriminative information essential for robust multimodal reasoning.
-Furthermore, our analysis reveals notable information redundancy between the textual and visual modalities in many current datasets.
+Moreover, current geometric reasoning datasets present three critical limitations in cross-modal reasoning:1) \textbf{Information Redundancy}: Repetitive textual conditions provide a ``shortcuts'' that allows models to bypass visual reasoning.
+2) \textbf{Semantic Gap Between Modalities}: Abstract geometric properties stated in the text (such as equality) are not explicitly grounded from the visual features.
+3) \textbf{Poor Image Quality:} Low-resolution and inadequate images hinder the extraction of crucial visual information.
 As shown in Figure~\ref{fig:comp_test}, our comparative experiments demonstrate minimal or negligible accuracy drops upon image removal.
-This finding emphasizes the urgent need for a dataset that effectively separates textual and visual information and provides high-quality images to promote MLLMs' visual perception and logical reasoning performance.
+Such discrepancies hinder the model’s ability to make use of visual perception and learn robust cross-modal reasoning .